cakmakaf/model_save_for_pima_diabetes/README.md

 **3-** Moreoer, we'll use Decision Tree and Support Vector Machine (SVM) and; algorithms for the prediction of diabetic in pregnant women using R programming.

-Thplots are taken during the deployement on R.
+The plots are created while the deployement on R.